 An abortion clinic is a licensed facility for the termination of pregnancy.
 This does not include a hospital or a physician’s office where abortions are performed but not used primarily for the performance of pregnancy terminations.

 All facilities, including physician offices, performing any clinical laboratory testing, are required to obtain a federal Clinical Laboratory Improvement Amendment (CLIA) certificate.
-Facilities performing any non-waived clinical laboratory testing or testing using a microscope must also obtain a state clinical laboratory license before the laboratory is authorized to perform testing.
+The Centers for Medicare & Medicaid Services (CMS) regulates all laboratory testing (except research) performed on humans in the U.S. through the Clinical Laboratory Improvement Amendments (CLIA).

 Florida’s CHMOs are dually regulated by AHCA and the Florida Office of Insurance Regulation (OIR).
 AHCA monitors quality of care-related issues and the OIR monitors financial and contractual issues.
 To become a commercially licensed HMO, an organization must receive a certificate of authority from OIR and a health care provider certificate from the AHCA.